 also figuring out how that needs to be turned into action

-- has the attention to detail required of managing a large
+- Has the attention to detail required to manage a large workload

-workload of multiple projects and relationships in a fast-paced and
+of multiple projects and relationships in a fast-paced and ever

 stakeholders; producing written summaries and recommendations;

 managing multiple projects with consistency, timeliness and

 accuracy; exhibiting a high level of self-awareness and a desire to